spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/organisms/notification-area/README.md

 # notification-area (organism)

-Displays global messages in the top of the screen.
+Displays global messages at the top of the screen.